 The undergraduate studio art program will prepare you for an exciting career in creative expression.
 This program offers education in topics such as visual arts, animation, education, or design.
 The curriculum helps students to develop a range of hands-on, formal, and conceptual skills.
-The program is structured as a balance between the visual and the physical: the first year of study begins with a technical education in two-dimensional visual elements, and students then cover three-dimensional physical elements in the second year.
+The program is structured as a balance between the visual and the physical: students study Studio Arts Foundations in the first year and focus on a specific Emphasis starting in their second year.
 Students are given the opportunity to develop hands-on skills through direct practice with material and tools of the trade; the program also covers topics such as form, process, and technique.
 Ultimately, an Art BFA will allow you to understand contemporary art theories, engage with new forms, and explore art as an active part of culture today.
 Students choose from the following emphases:

 - Painting & Drawing

 - Sculpture Intermedia